rubynguyen2505/Federated-SLM-on-iOS/README.md

 **Please read through this Prerequisites section before you clone this repository**

 To setup the project, you will need a macOS machine and an iPhone running on iOS 16.0 or later with an active AppleID.
+Make sure your iPhone's Developer Mode is enabled by going into `Settings -> Privacy & Security -> Developer Mode -> On`.
 For the macOS machine, it is recommended that you have a physical machine that runs on macOS operating system for ease of setup.
 If you only have a Windows machine, then we highly recommend that you use VMWare to host a virtual machine that runs on macOS, just like how we did.
 Please refer to these YouTube guides to setup a macOS virtual machine on your Windows physical machine:

 For Intel: https://youtu.be/Fq6j9CS7C5g?si=lfUbLvTTYuZOxFlc

 For AMD: https://youtu.be/gY97OI-bTxE?si=FYskvw_nN0MXH1Qt

 Note that if you have a physical macOS machine, then setting up the server and building the iOS app will be done on the same codebase (you just need to clone this project once).
 Otherwise, if you have a macOS virtual machine, you'll need to clone this project twice.
-Once on your Windows environment with WSL Ubuntu to setup the server, and once on your macOS virtual machine to build the iOS app.
+Once on your Windows environment with WSL Ubuntu (and we highly suggest you use WSL Ubuntu if you are going this route) to setup the server, and once on your macOS virtual machine to build the iOS app.

 ### 1. Install Xcode